prp-e/go-for-rubyists/chapter05.md

 It got much simpler when you keep practicing coding in Go.
 Functions are very important here, because we're dealing with a language which is not _object oriented_ and it's mostly functional.
 In the future, we'll learn how these functions can be usueful to us.

 ## What's next?

+To be honest, it took more than three hours of thinking to find out what should I write here.
+Go is a very big language (in terms of features, frameworks, community, etc.) and we covered most of it in these five chapters.
+I am almost out of content for the rest of the book.

+Do not worry, in the next chapter, we'll take a look at `slice` and `map` data structures in Go.
+Why?
+I think most used structures in Ruby are arrays and hash tables.
+So, why not learning the equivalent in Go?
+Stay tuned for the next chapter.
+In the mean time, go ahead and write code for different algorithms with the knowledge you have.